Rails default_scope: Why You Should Never Use It

 Solution

-In Rails, default_scopes are always painful to work with and result in unexpected bugs, so it’s best to not use Rails’ default_scopes.
+In Rails, default_scopes are always painful to work with and result in unexpected bugs, so it’s best not to use Rails’ default_scopes.

 Instead, communicative scopes can be used: